 Events can’t be accurately measured by production cost (not unlike the digital products we discussed above).
 Instead, event value is determined by the cost of marketing and organizing the event as well as the speakers, entertainers networking, and overall experience — and the ticket prices should reflect these factors.

 👉🏼 We recommend using these pricing strategies when pricing live events: competition-based pricing, dynamic pricing, and value-based pricing.

-Services Pricing Strategy
+Services Pricing Model

 Business services can be hard to price due to their intangibility and lack of direct production cost.
 Much of the service value comes from the service provider’s ability to deliver and the assumed caliber of their work.
 Freelancers and contractors, in particular, must adhere to a services pricing strategy.